A Lagrangian Approach to Optimal Randomization: Lagrangian Iteration

-The objective of the social planner in the lottery problem is to maximize the expected payoff, which can be written as:

-The $g$-constraints from the original maximization problem is now also assumed to hold in expectation.
+The $g$-constraints from the original maximization problem are now assumed to hold in expectations, i.e.

-In economic models the typical justification for this assumption is that there is a large number of identical agents and the $g-$constraints describe resource constraint.
-In contrast, we assume that the $h$-constraints have to be satisfied for each action $a$ that has positive probability, i.e. for each action, $a$, in the support of $x$, the $h$-constraints must be satisfied in expectation over consumptions and the incentive compatibility constraints become:
+In economic models, one typical justification for this assumption is that there is a large number of identical agents and the $g-$constraints describe the resource constraint.
+In contrast, we assume that the $h$-constraints have to be satisfied for each action $a$ that has positive probability, i.e. for each action, $a$, in the support of $x$, the $h$-constraints must be satisfied in expectation over consumption.

-Note that allowing for continous actions $ a \in A $ would lead to measure-theoretic problems since classic measure theory defines marginal integration and addresses problems in terms of almost every $a\in A$ when $A$ is continuous, rather than considering every $a\in A$, which is required in our problem.
+Note that allowing for continuous actions $ a \in A $ would lead to measure-theoretic problems since classic measure theory defines marginal integration and addresses problems in terms of almost every $a\in A$ when $A$ is continuous, rather than considering every $a\in A$, which is required in our problem.

 Thus, the lottery optimization problem for the social planner can be written as follows.